amoux/david/README.md

 ## david.text 🔬

 Proper documentation for the `david.text` module will be added as soon.
 In the meantime, here are the main text preprocessing functions I use every day (daily actually!) for my NLP tasks.
-I frequently look for approaches to optimize and enhance these methods to the smallest detail!

 ```bash
 ## Text preprocessing methods